tardis-sn/tardis/docs/contributing/development/continuous_integration.rst

 `this notebook <https://github.com/tardis-sn/tardis-refdata/blob/master/notebooks/ref_data_compare_from_paths.ipynb>`_.
 The workflow has a ``workflow_dispatch`` event so that it can be triggered manually, but is also triggered every week due to the "save-atomic-files" workflow.
-The bridge fails currently there is a discrepancy between the reference data generated using the old and the new Carsus file.

 The Save Atomic Files Workflow